 So what do these names mean?

 Let’s start with the number part first – that part is easy.
-We’ll simply count letter names beginning with the lower of the two notes up to the higher note (including both the higher and lower notes).
+We’ll simply count letter names beginning with the lower of the two notes up to the higher note (including both of the notes themselves in our counting).
 Here’s an example.

 Here are some examples.